Where to Play, Sip and Stay in 5 Colorado Ski Towns

 Play: A good option for those indecisive families out there is Frisco Adventure Park.
 Kids can spend the day on the tubing hill, or skiing and riding the bunny hill.
 Others may be inclined to explore the Nordic center’s wide-open cross-country and snowshoeing trails.
 Frisco’s historic downtown is only a short drive or shuttle stop away from the adventure park, ideal for those wanting to take it easy and stroll along Main Street.

 Stay: In Frisco, condominiums are the way to go.
 Rental companies will help you with reservations (there are plenty to choose from), but Mt.
 Victoria Lodge’s condos have all the amenities of home and are just one block off Main Street.
-Nearby Kroger and Whole Foods grocery stores help keep the kitchen cabinets stocked for family meals.
+Nearby Safeway and Whole Foods grocery stores help keep the kitchen cabinets stocked for family meals.